r3e-network/neo-price-feed/README.md

 ### Configuring the Workflow

-1. **Schedule**: The workflow is configured to run every 5 minutes by default.
+1. **Schedule**: The workflow is configured to run once per week (Monday at 00:00 UTC) by default.
 You can adjust the schedule by modifying the cron expression in the workflow file.

 2. **Manual Triggering**: You can also trigger the workflow manually using the GitHub Actions UI.